Angular pair-of-pants decompositions of complex varieties: Future directions

 For the angle sets associated to essential projective hyperplane complements of generic linear hypersurfaces, there was a concrete description in terms of the Coxeter arrangement $A_{n}$.
 This leads to the following questions:

 For instance, suppose we take the moduli space $M_{0,n}$ of $n$ points in $\mathbb{P}^{1}$.
 The standard Pl\"{u}cker embedding allows us to view this moduli space as a hyperplane complement, see \cite[Theorem 6.4.12]{MS15}.
 What is its angle set?
 What are the gluing maps?
 Can we express this in terms of an arrangement?
+We can similarly ask for the angle set of the braid arrangement given by the polynomial $Q=\prod_{1\leq{i}<j\leq{}}(x_{i}-x_{j})$, or more generally, for the angle set of any reflective arrangement.
+Here we mean the angle set after taking the essentialization.

-Similarly, we recall a result by Rybnikov \cite{Rybnikov11}, which states that the homotopy type of a hyperplane complement is not determined by its matroid.
-In fact, he defines two hyperplane complements with isomorphic matroids, but non-isomorphic fundamental groups.
-What are the two angle sets?
+Another set of famous hyperplane arrangements comes from a paper by Rybnikov \cite{Rybnikov11}, in which two arrangements are created whose matroids are isomorphic, but whose complements are not homotopy equivalent since their fundamental groups are different.
+What are the angle sets here?